delta-one/dell-xps-15-9570-debian-linux/README.md

 ```
 It's possible you might have to install additional packages like `libgl1-mesa-glx`.

+**Note:** The NVIDIA card is now permanently on, thus drawing some power.

 ### Battery
 My battery initially showed a capacity of 87 Whr.
 Draining the battery completely until the computer shuts down automatically and then fully recharging it a couple of times (as [suggested by Dell](https://dell.to/2JJejor)) increased the capacity to 91.5 Whr.